-The Sensei extension itself starts at $129 for use on a single site.
-Depending on the features that you need, you might also need some Sensei extensions.
-For example, getting access to content dripping is another $29 for a single site license.
+Sensei itself comes for free, however, you might also need some Sensei extensions, depending on the features that you need.
+For example, getting access to content dripping is $29 for a single-site license.

-And like you saw above, you might also need some other WooCommerce extensions to get the exact functionality that you need.
+As you saw above, you might also need some other WooCommerce plugins to get the exact functionality that you need.

 WP Courseware is one of the oldest WordPress LMS plugins out there.

-It does a great job of keeping things simple.
-And it also gives you some good payment options from the core plugin, which eliminates the need to integrate it with a third-party plugin (though it can do that too).
+It does a great job of keeping things simple and gives you some good payment options from the core plugin, which eliminates the need to integrate it with a third-party plugin (though it can do that too).

 WP Courseware Feature List